 UPDATE

-Unfortunately the WEGO Health website no longer exists since Health Union acquired WEGO Health in 2021.
+The WEGO Health website no longer exists since Health Union acquired WEGO Health in 2021.
 You can read the press release here.
+These awards are now called Social Health Awards and are hosted by the Social Health Network.

 Life As A Patient And Advocate